-Is intermittent fasting just a fad or is it really worth it?
+Is Intermittent Fasting just a fad or is it really worth it?

-- Eat a lot at each meal
+- Eating a lot at each meal

-- Eat what you wanted after your workout
+- Eat what you want after training

 - Grow and dry at the same time

 Of course it was my misinterpretation of reality, as I was looking again a magic formula that does not exist.

 This protocol has become increasingly famous over time, however, be skeptical whenever you hear things like this:

 - “Calories don’t count as long as you eat within an 8-hour hourly window!”